 Androgen deficiency in men occurs when the body has lower levels of male hormones – most importantly, testosterone – than is needed for health.
 This deficiency may be caused by problems in the testes, the pituitary gland or the hypothalamus.
 Treatment involves testosterone replacement therapy.

-Androgen deficiency in men is when the body has lower levels of male sex hormones, particularly testosterone, than is needed for health.
+Androgen deficiency is when the body has lower levels of male sex hormones, particularly testosterone, than is needed for health.
 This deficiency may be caused by problems in the areas of the brain that control the function of the testes (pituitary gland and hypothalamus), or by problems in the testes themselves.
 Treatment involves testosterone replacement therapy.

 Androgen deficiency in older men should never be called ‘male menopause’ because it is not caused by a sudden drop in sex hormone production, as experienced by women.
-Men experience a gradual drop in sex hormone levels over a longer period of time, from the age of about 30.
+Men experience a modest and gradual drop in sex hormone levels over a longer period of time, from the age of about 30.

 Androgens are sex hormones

 Hormones can be thought of as chemical messengers.
 They communicate with tissues in the body to bring about many different changes.

 Androgens are the group of sex hormones that give men their ‘male’ characteristics.
 They are crucial for male sexual and reproductive function.
 They are also responsible for the development of secondary sexual characteristics in men, including facial and body hair growth, and bone and muscle development.

 The major sex hormone in men is testosterone, which is produced mainly in the testes.
 The pituitary gland is a small gland that controls the testes and is located in the brain.